 If you take more Zispin SolTab than you should

-- If you or someone else have taken too much Zispin SolTab, call a doctor straight away.
+- If you or someone else has taken too much Zispin SolTab, call a doctor straightaway.

 If you forget to take Zispin SolTab